yongjiguan/yongjiguan.github.io/_teaching/2014-2-fall-teaching.md

 location: "Lanzhou, China"
 ---

-This is my first teaching on <b>Principle of Communication</b> as a teaching assistant in my first year of B.S.
+This is my second teaching on <b>Principle of Communication</b> as a teaching assistant in my first year of B.S.
 My job duties included checking and solving students' homework.